ericblade/quagga2/README.md

 ## What is QuaggaJS?

-QuaggaJS is a barcode-scanner entirely written in JavaScript supporting real- time localization and decoding of various types of barcodes such as __EAN__, __CODE 128__, __CODE 39__, __EAN 8__, __UPC-A__, __UPC-C__, __I2of5__,
+QuaggaJS is a barcode-scanner entirely written in JavaScript supporting real-time localization and decoding of various types of barcodes such as __EAN__, __CODE 128__, __CODE 39__, __EAN 8__, __UPC-A__, __UPC-C__, __I2of5__,
 __2of5__, __CODE 93__, __CODE 32__ and __CODABAR__.
 The library is also capable of using
 `getUserMedia` to get direct access to the user's camera stream.
 Although the